Your browser is not optimized for viewing this website.

 Recommended Grade Level: 10-12

-Course Description: Integrated Mathematics III, a third-year high school math course, introduces students to polynomials, including the factoring of polynomials, before moving onto quadratics equations and quadratic functions.
-The course also covers probability, including conditional probability.
-There are many geometry topics in the course, including transversals, similarity, volume, and circles.
-Students solve problems using right triangle trigonometry and special right triangles, and use the tools of analytic geometry to describe circles and parabolas in the coordinate plane.
+Course Description: Integrated Mathematics III, a third-year high school math course, introduces students to polynomials, including the factoring of polynomials, before moving onto quadratics equations and sequences and series.
+There are many geometric topics in the course, including similarity, circles and right triangle trigonometry.